xanthan-web/portfolio-template/instructions.md

 3. Start editing!

 **To save changes:** Press **Ctrl+S** (Windows/Linux) or **Cmd+S** (Mac)

+## Using AI to Customize Your Site

+Xanthan is designed to be legible to AI assistants.
+Its named CSS variables, documented components, and clear file structure mean you can describe what you want in plain language and get precise, working results.

+**Try this as your first AI conversation.** Paste your `_config.yml` and `index.md` into Claude or ChatGPT, then write something like:

+> "I'm customizing a portfolio site built on the Xanthan Jekyll framework.
+Here are my main config file and homepage.
+I'm a historian who studies labor movements in the American West.
+Can you help me update the title, bio, and summary to reflect my work and interests?"

+From there, you can ask it to:
+- Change colors or fonts ("make the accent color a deep navy blue")
+- Add or reorder navigation items
+- Format your CV or publications list from a Word document
+- Explain what any line of code does

+You don't need to know CSS or Liquid templates.
+Describe what you want; the AI does the technical work.

 ## 1. Update Your Name and Bio (`index.md`)